 Breakfast is served in the aptly named Breakfast Terrace, with à la carte and buffet options.
 The poolside restaurant, Indigo, serves à la carte lunches and dinners in a relaxed setting — their sharing platters come recommended.
 Afternoon tea is also served for guests in the afternoon.

 Restaurant 750 is open for dinner, serving contemporary cuisine alongside an array of fine wines and the sommelier is on hand to assist with your choice.

 Children are welcome over the age of five years.
-The hotel has a range of toys and games in the play room with baby sitters available.
-A children’s menus is available and family picnics can be enjoyed on the hotel’s private beach.
+The hotel has a range of toys and games in the play room with babysitters available.
+A children’s menu is available and family picnics can be enjoyed on the hotel’s private beach.